 3. Match lure color to the water color.
 Yes, it sounds strange that green colors would work best in green waters and that blue lures would be effective in blue water, but it’s usually true.
 Usually.
 Color-matched lures won’t always be the hottest of the day, but they are more often than other color choices and should always serve as a starting-point, when picking out colors and patterns.

 4. Choose lures that make vibrations whenever you’re in discolored or muddy water.
 Those vibrations help fish home in on your lure long before they can even see it.
-Lures with rattles or large willow blades are a great bet, especially in water with two feet or less of visibility.
+Lures with rattles, like a Yo-Zuri 3D, or large willow blades are a great bet, especially in water with two feet or less of visibility.

 5. Don’t choose rattling lures in gin-clear water.
 When fish are keyed in on hunting via eyesight, for some reason, rattles sometimes seem to spook them.